WebSocket client for old and new platforms

 On this page:

-ClientWebSocket, Rebex WebSocket makes it possible to use WebSockets on all supported .NET platforms.
+ClientWebSocket, Rebex WebSocket makes it possible to use the WebSocket

 - .NET Core 1.0/1.1 on Windows